 In this study Elena Altmann from Lancaster University Babylab is looking to learn how infants and toddlers interact with objects, people and places they encounter.
 Even though we know that each child has a unique personality and unique preferences for what to do and how to do it, we don't know much about how they differ from each other.
 This questionnaire will help us understand these differences.
 The questionnaire contains 37 statements for you to evaluate with your child in mind.
 It should not take longer than 15-20 minutes to complete.
 This questionnaire should ideally be completed via laptop or pc.
 Please click here to complete the survey.

-What do children wonder about? - recruiting 9 - 11 year olds (currently UK based)
+What do children teach others - recruiting 6 - 9 year olds (currently UK based)

-This study will investigate how children experience wonder, which can be broadly described as a feeling of puzzlement about something that seems important and interesting, how other factors such as personality, curiosity and creativity relate to children’s experience of wonder, and whether and how teachers nurture children’s wonder at school.
-We want to gain a better understanding of how children feel about their learning, and how we can nurture concepts to enhance children’s curiosity about the world around them.
-If you have a child aged 9 - 11 years and would like to take part, please get in touch with the Active Learning Lab (email the email@example.com) which is affiliated with the Lancaster University Babylab.
+This study looks at whether and how teachers nurture children’s wonder at school.
+We want to gain a better understanding of children's active learning, and how we can nurture concepts to enhance children’s wonder about the world around them.
+This questionnaire is anonymous and will take about 10 minutes to complete via the online survey: https://tinyurl.com/TeacherWonder.
+If you have any questions, please get in touch with the Active Learning Lab, which is affiliated with the Lancaster University Babylab.

 We have since resumed to in-person studies and always rely on the help of hundreds of parents and children who are willing to travel to one of our testing sites.
 If you have a child aged 0-5 years and would like to hear about upcoming studies, then you can register your interest with the lab(s) nearest to you.
 Our studies take place in Lancaster, Liverpool and Manchester and you should register via the relevant link(s) below: